Overview of Views¶

 A view allows the result of a query to be accessed as if it were a table.
 The query is specified in the CREATE VIEW statement.

-You can create separate views that meet the needs of different types of employees, for example, doctors and accountants at a hospital:
+Views serve a variety of purposes, including combining, segregating, and protecting data.
+For example, you can create separate views that meet the needs of different types of employees, such as doctors and accountants at a hospital:

 CREATE TABLE hospital_table (patient_id INTEGER, patient_name VARCHAR, billing_address VARCHAR, diagnosis VARCHAR, treatment VARCHAR, cost NUMBER(10,2)); INSERT INTO hospital_table (patient_ID, patient_name, billing_address, diagnosis, treatment, cost) VALUES (1, 'Mark Knopfler', '1982 Telegraph Road', 'Industrial Disease', 'a week of peace and quiet', 2000.00), (2, 'Guido van Rossum', '37 Florida St.', 'python bite', 'anti-venom', 70000.00) ;CREATE VIEW doctor_view AS SELECT patient_ID, patient_name, diagnosis, treatment FROM hospital_table; CREATE VIEW accountant_view AS SELECT patient_ID, patient_name, billing_address, cost FROM hospital_table;

-Show all of the types of medical problems that patients have had:
+Show all of the types of medical problems for each patient:

 SELECT DISTINCT diagnosis FROM doctor_view; +--------------------+ | DIAGNOSIS | |--------------------| | Industrial Disease | | python bite | +--------------------+